Concurrency

 To support these requirements for background jobs:

-- The shell saves each new background job in a list of pending jobs.
+- The shell should save each new background job in a list of pending jobs.

-- Before each command prompt (e.g., at the end of the previous loop iteration), the shell reaps, reports, and removes any background jobs whose processes have terminated.
+- Before each command prompt (e.g., at the end of the previous loop iteration), the shell should reap, report, and remove any background jobs whose processes have terminated.

 Difference from bash